Aliases for CARM1 Gene

 GeneCards Summary for CARM1 Gene

-CARM1 (Coactivator-Associated Arginine Methyltransferase 1) is a Protein Coding gene.
-Diseases associated with CARM1 include Spinal Muscular Atrophy and Otopalatodigital Syndrome, Type I. Among its related pathways are Developmental Biology and Apoptotic Pathways in Synovial Fibroblasts.
+CARM1 (Coactivator Associated Arginine Methyltransferase 1) is a Protein Coding gene.
+Diseases associated with CARM1 include Spinal Muscular Atrophy and Otopalatodigital Syndrome, Type I. Among its related pathways are Gene Expression and Transcription Ligand-dependent activation of the ESR1/SP pathway.
 GO annotations related to this gene include protein homodimerization activity and transcription regulatory region DNA binding.
 An important paralog of this gene is PRMT6.

 UniProtKB/Swiss-Prot Summary for CARM1 Gene